Generalized Out-of-Distribution Detection and Beyond in Vision Language Model Era: A Survey

-\keypoint{Difficulty of Localization Task} CLIP-based OOD detection and CLIP-based AD differ significantly in the difficulty of OOD (anomaly) localization tasks.
-In CLIP-based AD, anomaly segmentation is a mainstream task, often performed alongside classification in many papers.
-However, in CLIP-based OOD detection, there has been no research on object-level OOD detection/segmentation.
-Object-level OOD detection aims to detect OOD objects~\cite{du2022vos, du2022unknown, du2022siren}.
+\keypoint{Difficulty of Localization Task} VLM-based OOD detection and VLM-based AD differ significantly in the difficulty of OOD (anomaly) localization tasks.
+In VLM-based AD, anomaly segmentation is a mainstream task, performed alongside classification in many papers.
+However, in VLM-based OOD detection, there has been no research on object-level OOD detection/segmentation.
+Object-level OOD detection aims to detect OOD objects~\citep{du2022vos, du2022unknown, du2022siren}.
 The inactivity is related to the size of the OOD space, and the too-vast space of OOD makes it difficult to identify OOD objects with prompts effectively.
-To pave the way for future development, the foundation models for localization such as SAM~\cite{kirillov2023segment}, which can segment individual objects, have the potential to address object-level OOD detection/segmentation.
+To pave the way for future development, the foundation models for localization such as SAM~\citep{kirillov2023segment}, which can segment individual objects, have the potential to address object-level OOD detection/segmentation.
 Object-level OOD detection/segmentation using SAM is a promising future research direction.